Fortnite Battle Royale: Public reactions and legal disputes

-In August 2020, Epic reduced V-Bucks prices by 20% on all platforms except the iOS App Store and Google Play, simultaneously introducing a direct payment option to bypass the standard 30% platform fee.
+In August 2020, Epic reduced V-Bucks prices by 20% on all platforms except the iOS App Store and Google Play, simultaneously introducing a direct payment option to bypass the standard 30% fee issued to host the game on their platforms.
 Apple and Google responded by removing Fortnite Battle Royale from their respective stores, prompting Epic to file lawsuits accusing both companies of anti-competitive behavior.
 Courts denied Epic's request to reinstate the game on iOS, and a 2021 ruling permanently barred Apple from prohibiting developers from directing users to alternative payment systems.
 Meanwhile, Epic worked with Nvidia and Microsoft to make Fortnite Battle Royale accessible via browser-based cloud gaming.
 Fortnite Battle Royale returned to the App Store in the E.U. in August 2024, and in the U.S. in May 2025.

 Other legal disputes have included a copyright lawsuit by PUBG Corp., later dropped, and several cases involving breaches of non-disclosure agreements by testers who leaked unreleased content.
+A class-action lawsuit was filed against Epic for the Item Shop not changing at the specified time, creating deceptive timers.
 Epic also pursued legal action against individuals and YouTubers distributing cheat software and selling modified accounts.
-In 2025, Epic introduced a Darth Vader character using generative AI based on James Earl Jones’ recordings, which led to the actors’ union SAG-AFTRA filing a complaint, stating that although Jones had approved use of his voice for posthumous AI replication, Epic was still required to negotiate licensing terms with the union.
+In 2025, Epic introduced a Darth Vader character using generative AI based on James Earl Jones' recordings, which led to the actors' union SAG-AFTRA filing a complaint, stating that although Jones had approved use of his voice for posthumous AI replication, Epic was still required to negotiate licensing terms with the union.